StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-You can set up a [custom health synchronization](../../configure/health/health-synchronization.md) to integrate with external monitoring systems that are not supported out of the box.
+You can set up a custom health synchronization to integrate with external monitoring systems that are not supported out of the box.
 {% endhint %}

 ### Propagated health state